Game-Theoretic Neyman-Pearson Detection to Combat Strategic Evasion: The Formulation of a Proactive Detector

 \begin{assume} Let \eqref{eq:potential} be the optimization problem for the attacker in the signaling game $\mc{G}_2$ with $0<\lambda<\infty$.
 We assume that there exists $\zeta\in \left[\underset{m\in M}{\sup} \frac{f_0(m)}{f_1(m)},\;e^{\frac{1}{\lambda}}\underset{m\in M}{\sup} \frac{f_0(m)}{f_1(m)}\right]$ such that

 where $J: \mR_+ \rightarrow \mR$ is a function defined as

 \end{assume} We discuss the proof of the lemma in Section \ref{sec:sender_optimal_strategy_finite_lambda} in the appendix.
-Now we argue through the following proposition that both the attacker's strategies at equilibrium and the detector's region of rejection can be parameterized by $\zeta$: \begin{prop} Let the signaling game $\mc{G}_2$ defined by Definition \ref{Def:signalling_game}.
-Then, the attacker's strategies at equilibrium $\sigma^*_1,\sigma^*_0$ can be categorized in terms of $\lambda$: When $0<\lambda<\infty$, the attacker admits the following strategies at equilibrium:
+Now we argue through the following proposition that both the attacker's strategies at equilibrium and the detector's region of rejection can be parameterized by $\zeta$. \begin{prop} Let $\mc{G}_2$ be the signaling game defined in Definition \ref{Def:signalling_game}.
+The attacker's strategies at equilibrium $\sigma^*_1,\sigma^*_0$ can be categorized in terms of $\lambda$: When $0<\lambda<\infty$, the attacker admits the following strategies at equilibrium:

 with the normalization factors $c_0,c_1$ as

 The exact regions $M_0,M_*,M_1$ (strict acceptance region, uncertainty region, strict rejection region) can be characterized in terms of $\zeta$: